dutchconnectomelab/GAMBA-MATLAB/README.md

 Alternatively, you can click 'Code -- Download ZIP' and unzip the downloaded file.

-### Add to path

-Open MATLAB, click "Set Path" -- "Add with Subfolder..." and add the *GAMBA-MATLAB* folder to the search path.
-Then click "Save".

-### Extract required data
+### Installation

-Run `install.m` in MATLAB to retrieve all required data.
+Open MATLAB, run `install.m` to install the toolbox and retrieve all required data.

-Alternatively, you can download files here: https://www.dropbox.com/sh/psfudnzktyd0860/AABtx7ESvEphO60dcV_xbQ4qa?dl=0.
-Unzip downloaded files to the folder *src/*.
+Data files will be automatically downloaded from: https://www.dropbox.com/sh/psfudnzktyd0860/AABtx7ESvEphO60dcV_xbQ4qa?dl=0 and be saved to the folder *src/*.

 ## Examples